 Licensed Practical Nurse (LPN)

-With enough experience under your belt, this is the most popular choice of career progression to aim for as a CNA.
+With enough experience under your belt, this is the most popular choice of career progression to aim for as a Certified Nursing Assistant.
 The role offers extra responsibilities, which you would learn in a 6-to-18month course.
 Should you wish to choose his path, you should expect to get a generous raise in your current compensation plan.

 Registered Nurse (RN)